mahita-pixel/web-penetration-testing-portfolio/disclaimer.md

 No testing was conducted against real-world systems without explicit permission.

-The author does not encourage or support unauthorized access, exploitation, or misuse of any system, network, or application.
+I  don't encourage or support unauthorized access, exploitation, or misuse of any system, network, or application.

 Any resemblance to real systems is purely coincidental.